xXTacticalWaffleXx/skyblock-death-tracker/README.md

 install the libraries needed with your distros package manager

-in this case libcurl jsoncpp and curlpp
+in this case libcurl jsoncpp and curlpp (these might be called different things depending on your distro)

-run g++ -02 hoopa deathh bot.cpp discord_webhook.cc -lcurl -lcurlpp -ljsoncpp
+install g++ with your package manager

+download and run download.sh and compile.sh (make sure you run them in a new folder just to make sure you dont over write any files)

 if building fails because it cant access json/json.h try editing line 24 of hoopa deathh bot.cpp to say jsoncpp/json/json.h instead of json/json.h